hydroper/ts4air/docs/typescript-internals.md

 ## Byte embedding

-To support `import.meta.embedBytes`, the SWF reader and writer must be able to recognize DefineBinaryData and SymbolClass tags.
+`import.meta.embedBytes`, must output `DefineBinaryData` and `SymbolClass` tags to the SWF without conflicting with existing ones from previously merged SWFs.